 Since 1999 we’ve been working on making an integrated approach to sustainability, which includes the full spectrum of topics, from energy, ecosystems and economy to social justice and systemic resilience.
 It needed to have a solid evaluation system to be able to test if what was worked on was actually the right direction.
 This system, called Symbiosis in Development (SiD), required us to dive into the deep end and to figure out how ‘sustainability’, as a word, could really be defined.
 Without it, the system would be built on shaky foundations.
 The SiD definition needed to be to the point, actionable and complete.

 “Sustainability is a state of a complex, dynamic system.
-In this state a system can continue to flourish without leading to its internal collapse or requiring inputs from outside its defined system boundaries.
+In this state, a system can continue to flourish resiliently, in harmony, without requiring inputs from outside its system boundaries.

 The first part of the definition defines what sustainability is, actionable and testable.
 The second part exemplifies what the first part means when applied to our civilization.
 The second part isn’t strictly necessary in a definition, but lends it color and inspiration.